 This report provides information on the laws and regulations for food, import rules for food, and contact information in the Czech Republic.
 It is recommended to read the EU-28 Food and Agricultural Import Regulations and Standards, because the Czech Republic, a member of the European Union, follows the EU directives and regulations.
-The following sections include updates: I.,V.,VII, and Appendix I. Please note notification requirements for importers of certain foodstuffs of plant origin in Section VI.
+The following sections include updates: I., II., III., IV., V., and VIII. since last report.
+Please note notification requirements for importers of certain foodstuffs of plant origin in Section VI.